IDS6145-18Spring/assignment-1-practice-designing-models-paigepaulsen/README.md

 ## Smart City Solar Panel Tracking Model

-(remove: add a high-level overview of your model, the part below should link to the model directory markdown files) (remove: Look at the [**Object Diagram**](model/object_diagram.md) for how to structure this part of Part 2 for each diagram.
-Only the Object diagram has the template, the rest are blank. )
+(remove: add a high-level overview of your model, the part below should link to the model directory markdown files)

 * [**Object Diagram**](model/object_diagram.md) - provides the high level overview of components
 * [**Class Diagram**](model/class_diagram.md) - provides details of (what are you providing details of)